team-popcorn/RGSoC2018/docker-knowledge-share.md

 $ docker ps
 ```

-### See what containers are running in the current directory
+### See what services are running in the current directory

 ```
 $ docker-compose ps